SabirahSalau/salau-cop3330-assignment4part2/README.md

 # salau-cop3330-assignment4part2
-"Create List" to go to list view and access editig options "Load List" to load list from txt file selected.
+"Create List" to go to list view and access editig options.
+"Load List" to load list from txt file selected.
 "Add Item" after field entry to add item to list.
 "Delete Item" to be used after selecting an item to be deleted